-But what if there were a substance that were both an antioxidant and an anti inflammatory agent?
-Well it just so happens that the cannabis plant does both.
+But what if there were a substance that was both an antioxidant and an anti-inflammatory agent?
+Well, it just so happens that the cannabis plant does both.

 Biochemist Dennis Hill, who himself used cannabis to treat his prostate cancer, describes how compounds within the cannabis plant called cannabinoids ‘have the ability to suppress the inflammatory cytokine cascade by inhibiting glial cell production of the cytokines interferon or interleukin’ (both of which are proteins used in the immune system response).
 ‘Here we see the seeds of chronic inflammation dissolved by the modulation process of cannabinoids bringing homeostasis to systems out of balance’.

 Indeed it’s no surprise that plant cannabinoids can have an anti-inflammatory effect when we consider how they work in the body.
 And it’s mostly down to the Endocannabinoid system, a vast network of cannabinoid receptors that interact with the body’s own natural cannabis-like chemicals anandamide and AG-2, to bring about homeostasis and balance.

 The CB1 receptors are mostly found in the central nervous system and therefore correspond to functions such as memory, mood, sleep, appetite and pain sensation.
 Whereas the CB2 receptors can be found in the periphery, modulating the immune system and includes the inflammatory response.

 As it happens, plant cannabinoids can work in a similar way to the body’s own endocannabinoids, with two, in particular, standing out as having particular therapeutic potential.